 Find Relief for Your Sensitive Teeth

-If you have been suffering from painful sensitivity that keeps you from the foods you love, schedule an appointment at Scottsdale Dental Excellence today.
+If you have been suffering from painful sensitivity that keeps you from the foods you love, schedule an appointment at Scottsdale Cosmetic Dentistry Excellence today.
 Jeffrey D. Clark, DDS, is a leading dentist in the Greater Scottsdale area who has helped many patients overcome dentin hypersensitivity.
 Dr. Clark offers a wide range of modern restorative and cosmetic treatments and can advise you on your at-home oral care as well.
 Call 480 585 1853 with any questions you may have and to make your appointment.